oracle-livelabs/developer/visual-builder/studio/create-web-app/create-service-connection/create-service-connection.md

 * Create a connection to an external REST service
 * Add UI components on a page to display data from the REST endpoint
-* Create a type and variable to store and display values from the REST endpoint
+* Create a type and variable to store data from the REST endpoint
+* Assign data to the variable
+* Test data received from the REST endpoint

 ### Prerequisites